 - Ground cloves

-How to Cook Easter Ham with Mango Ginger Glaze
+How to Cook Glazed Ham with Mango Ginger Glaze – Step by Step

 First step is to score the skin with a knife in a diamond pattern.
 Go one direction diagonally, then the other way so that you get “diamonds.”
 The scoring is totally not necessary, but it looks really pretty and also will help the glaze really stick onto the ham in a later step.